 A trip to Sleepy Hollow isn’t complete without a visit to Sleepy Hollow Cemetery and its famous residents, including Elizabeth Arden, Brooke Astor, Andrew Carnegie, Walter Chrysler, Samuel Gompers, Washington Irving, and William Rockefeller.
 Author Doug Keister sums it up: “Sleepy Hollow has it all; spooky lilting 18th century death’s head tombstones, twisting narrow roads, majestic mausoleums and magnificent statuary, perfectly placed onto a hilly woodland canvas.
 It’s a cemetery with a capital ‘C’.”

 Advance reservations required.
-Two-hour tours $24.99.
+Two-hour afternoon tours $19.99, one-hour Original Knickerbocker tours $9.99.

-The Classic Lantern Tour Soak up the beauty of this 167-year old cemetery while your guide regales you with stories of the fascinating people resting here in peace.
-These two-hour guided walks are the perfect way “to have a colloquy among the tombs” as Washington Irving, famous author of The Legend of Sleepy Hollow, did himself back in 1849.
-A great choice for first time visitors!
-Meeting point: North Gate (540 N. Broadway, Sleepy Hollow)
+• The Classic: Soak up the beauty of this 170-year old cemetery while your guide regales you with stories of the fascinating people resting here in peace.
+This two-hour guided walk is the perfect way “to have a colloquy among the tombs” as Washington Irving, famous author of “The Legend of Sleepy Hollow”, did himself back in 1849.

 As The Legend Turns 200, we pay homage to the great author, but also introduce visitors to some of the other interesting people buried here like Andrew Carnegie, Samuel Gompers, William Rockefeller among others!
 Compare the amazing architecture of the south and north ends of the grounds, discover the meaning of unusual symbols along the way.
 This tour gives a great overview of why Sleepy Hollow Cemetery is so famous!